eR-Biostat/Course-developers/README.md

 # The >eR-Biostat initative:  course-developers
 ## Making R based education materials assessable for all

-This repository will contain informationan and nline materails for pepole who would like to contribute/develop a course for the **>eR-Biostat** initative.
+This repository will contain informationan and online materails for pepole who would like to contribute/develop a course for the **>eR-Biostat** initative.

-All courses within the **>eR-Biostat** will be avilable online.
+All courses within the **>eR-Biostat** should be R based courses (i.e., all examples for data analtsis are illustrated with R) and should  be avilable online.

 ## Course development